reddit-pygame/snowboard-challenge/README.md

 **Kriss Kross'll Make Ya** There is a Jump class in obstacles.py, but jumping is unimplemented.
  If the player is facing downhill when they hit a jump they should catch some air, not facing downhill should cause a crash.
-Completing this achievement will require modifications/additions to the Snowboarder and Jump classes.
+Completing this achievement will require extensive modifications/additions to the base code.